Microsoft Discovers Blocking Bug and Delays the Release of Windows 10 Spring Creators Update - Slashdot

 No, I don't realize that because it's patently incorrect.
 First, the very first release of Windows 10 did not have this feature, as documented here [cnet.com].
 Second, the "feature", as described online, doesn't actually work, nor does the group policy method [microsoft.com] either.

-You can nurse your various irrational reasons for disliking Microsoft, Windows, and whatever e
+You can nurse your various irrational reasons for disliking Microsoft, Windows, and whatever else all you want, no one here will really give two craps.
+Just don't crap all over threads with pointless posts that serve only to boost your own ego.

+With the time you wasted trying to insult me you could have done a little research first and saved yourself some embarrassment.

+He successfully insulted you.
+You came back with an incensed and wholly unnecessary response.

 Re: (Score:1)